jeau/sandstorm-mavo-micro-app/README.md

 To create a Sandstorm package (SPK) file, containing the app and all its dependencies.

 - Stop the `vagrant-spk dev` server : type `Ctrl-C`.
+- Add your public key in `.sandstorm/sandstorm-pkgdef.capnp`.
+You can generated it with 'vagrant-spk keygen' command.
 - To create the SPK file, run: `vagrant-spk pack ~/export-path/package.spk`

 You can upload this spk file inside your own Sandtorm server to test it.